 Arthritis and hip dysplasia

 Hip dysplasia is a common illness in cane corso world.
-Nobody can tell what causes it the most, heritage or living factors.
+Nobody can tell what causes it the most—heritage or living factors.
 This disorder is characterized by abnormal hip joint development, which can cause pain, inflammation, and, ultimately, arthritis.
 In something, after all these years in breeding, I am sure.
-Being overweight can only make it worst.
-Cane Corsos, as a breed, are unfortunately prone to this illness, and being overweight can make it much worse.
-Hip dysplasia and arthritis are among the health problems that can arise from a Cane Corso carrying excess weight.
+Being overweight can only make it worse.
+Cane Corsos, as a breed, are unfortunately prone to this illness, and being overweight can worsen it.
+Hip dysplasia and arthritis are health problems that can arise from a Cane Corso carrying excess weight.

 Diabetic and coronary illness

-Cane Corsos who are overweight or obese, are at a higher risk of developing cardiovascular disease and diabetes.
+Cane Corsos, who are overweight or obese, are at a higher risk of developing cardiovascular disease and diabetes.
 High blood pressure and heart disease are two health problems resulting from carrying around excess weight.
 A decrease in insulin sensitivity may also result in diabetes.
-Adverse effects on quality of life and lifespan may result from these conditions' presence.
+Adverse effects on quality of life and lifespan may result from these conditions.

 Problems breathing and little energy

 An overweight Cane Corso may also have trouble breathing and have less energy.
-This is because a dog's lungs have to work harder to provide the body with oxygen when the dog is overweight.
+This is because a dog’s lungs have to work harder to provide the body with oxygen when the dog is overweight.
 This might result in fatigue, difficulty breathing, and wheezing.
-Having additional pounds also makes it harder to engage in physical activity, leading to a less active and meaningful lifestyle due to a decline in overall energy levels.
+Additional pounds also make it harder to engage in physical activity, leading to a less active and meaningful lifestyle due to a decline in overall energy levels.

 Suggestions for Efficient Weight Control